10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 <h2 id="responsive-websites">Responsive websites {% include Util/top %}</h2>

 We build our websites mobile first.
-We do not rely on `respond.js` as it does not work well in certain environments.
-Instead, we leverage the benefits of Sass to manipulate our breakpoints.
+We do not rely on JavaScript libraries such as `respond.js` as it does not work well in certain environments.
+Instead, we leverage a natural, movile-first build process and allow sites gracefully degrade.

 ### Min-width media queries